 The court maintained the system of frankpledge which was formed of 12 freemen (freeholders).
 They crossed systems of manorial courts, courts leet and courts baron.

 When trying to understand all this it is important to remember just how sparse was the population and how little land was actually cultivated in Saxon times.
-Remember there was little correlation between the areas of land assessed as a hide.
+Also there was little correlation between the areas of land assessed as a hide.
 Imagine that most people lived in and cultivated clearings gradually the clearing got bigger and became more productive.
 When kings gave vast tracts of land to the Church most of it was not cultivated.

 There can be confusion here!